Causal Consistency Regularization: Training Verifiably Sensitive Reasoning in Large Language Models: Operator Discovery and Open Domain Extension

 \subsection{Operator Discovery and Applications}

 \textbf{Comprehensive Operator Discovery Validation:} To demonstrate CSR's scalability, we developed an entirely learned operator discovery system for PubMedQA.
 Our two-stage approach uses: (1) a BERT-based token classifier trained to predict tokens that maximally change model distributions when perturbed, and (2) a clustering algorithm to group semantically similar high-impact tokens into operator classes.
-Table \ref{tab:operator-comparison-discovery} compares manual, semi-automatic, and fully learned approaches, while Table \ref{tab:learned-operators-discovery} provides detailed analysis of automatically discovered operator categories.